DVSProductions/NTFSDuplicateLinker/README.md

 # NTFSDuplicateLinker
-Finds duplicate files in a NFTS folder structure and links them togehter using hardlinks to save diskspace
+Finds duplicate files in a NTFS folder structure and links them togehter using hardlinks to save diskspace

 # Principle of Operation
 The program looks for any files with the same name and MD5 hash.